 Blessed are you, faithful God, for you accompany suffering humanity with love.
-Abide wherever the coronavirus has struck.
-Visit all who mourn their dead; all who have contracted the virus; those who are quarantined or stranded away from home; those who have lost their employment; those who fear the present and the future.
+Abide wherever Covid-19 has struck.
+Visit all who mourn their dead; all who have contracted the virus; those who are quarantined; those who have lost their employment; those who fear the present and the future.
 Support physicians, nurses, and home health aides; medical researchers; and the World Health Organization.